 Misappropriation is normally detected by the scientist whose ideas were used in an article without reference.
 The editor-in-Chief will ask the corresponding author for a response.
 If the response does not clarify the situation, the Editor-in-Chief normally reports the case to the author’s home institution for investigation and informs all authors of the article.

 Plagiarism is normally detected in the similarity check of a manuscript.
-Silva Fennica uses the Turnitin service that is based on the iThenticate software for similarity check.
-The similarity check results are always reviewed by an editor for evaluating bona fide similarity (normally methodology used by other scientists as well) versus potential intentional copying of other scientists’ text.
+Silva Fennica uses the Crossref Similarity Check Service that is based on the iThenticate software for similarity check.
+The similarity check results are always reviewed by an editor for evaluating bona fide similarity (normally methodology used by other scientists) versus potential intentional copying of other scientists’ text.
 If several copied paragraphs are detected, the manuscript will be returned to the authors without peer-review for corrections.
-If plagiarism of a complete article or exceptionally large portions of an article is detected, the manuscript is definitely rejected and the Editor-in-Chief reports the case to the corresponding author’s home institution.
-She will also inform all other authors and the publisher of the copied article.
+If plagiarism of a complete article or exceptionally large portions of an article are detected, the manuscript is definitely rejected and the Editor-in-Chief reports the case to the corresponding author’s home institution.
+They will also inform all other authors and the publisher of the copied article.
 The same procedure is followed if a reviewer detects plagiarism.
 If a reader reports a severe case of plagiarism, the Editor-in-Chief first asks the corresponding author for a response.
-According to the response, she may refer the case to corresponding author’s home institution for investigation.
+According to the response, they may refer the case to corresponding author’s home institution for investigation.
 In clear cases, the article is retracted and the Editor-in-Chief will inform all authors and the publisher of the original article.

 In the case of self-plagiarism, the procedure for plagiarism is normally followed.
 However, the Editor-in-Chief may decide not to contact the author’s home institution or publisher of the original article if self-plagiarism is detected in the manuscript review phase.

 Authors may complain on the editorial decision to the Editor-in-Chief.
-In the complaint, the author must present detailed justification why a reviewer statement or a subject editor recommendation is flawed.
+In the complaint, the author must present detailed justification why a reviewer statement or a Subject Editor recommendation is flawed.
 If both original reviews indicated same problems in the manuscript, the Editor-in-Chief may decide not to take any corrective action.
-If the original reviewers disagreed, the Editor-in-Chief normally reopens the review process under her own control, and asks for a third review.
+If the original reviewers disagreed, the Editor-in-Chief normally reopens the review process under their own control, and asks for a third review.
 Further decisions will be taken according to the third reviewer statement and strength of authors’ justifications.

 Complaints on false allegations of misconduct, typically after the author’s home institution has cleared them on misconduct, will be directed to the Editor-in-Chief.
 The complaint should include a copy on the final decision with its justifications.
 The Editor-in-Chief will take the necessary corrective action, e.g. removal of an editorial concern.
 An author dissatisfied on the decision of the Editor-in-Chief on a false allegation may refer the case the Finnish Advisory Board on Research Integrity (see details at http://www.tenk.fi/en/investigation-of-allegations).